mstachowsky/Klein-Clientside/README.md

 Currently, if you have multiple pages, you must include the `!Page` directive on the line immediately following an `!endPage` or a `!Book1` directive, without any whitespace.
 This is being tracked as a todo and will be removed as a requirement in the future.

+### Answer boxes: the `!ans` directive

+Answer boxes are currently only available as text or numeric input boxes.
+Multiple choice and other options are TODO.
+There are two ways to create an answer box: either as a text or a numeric box.

+Text answer boxes match the answer string directly.
+The syntax is:

+`!ans textToMatch id`

+To create a numeric answer box, you specify the answer with a colon separated string.
+The string always begins with "numeric", then the numeric nominal answer, then either the string "absolute" or a tolerance on the nominal answer.
+It looks like this:

+`!ans numeric:2:absolute id`

+This will be an answer box essentially identical to `!ans 2 id`.
+It matches the number "2" exactly, and will mark anything else wrong.

+`!ans numeric:2:0.1 id`

+This will be an answer box that matches any number between 1.9 and 2.1, inclusive.
+In general, it is `!ans numeric:nominal:tolderance id`.
+The algorithm used is:

+`if(Math.Abs(answerBoxValue-nominal) <= tolerance)` then it is marked correct, otherwise it is marked wrong.

 ### The !img and !video directives

 These two directives must be on their own line.
 The syntax is: